godmar02/Bluemix-CodingComp/README.md

 ## Sign up for Bluemix

 Make sure to [sign up here for the Bluemix 30 day free trial][bluemix_signup_url].
 Once you have done this we will request team names and email addresses, we will then upgrade these accounts to fully managed and supported ones.
+Please note that this will need to be a new account if you have previously signed up.

 ## Learn the Basics